How do I save my own slide as a template?

 If you no longer need a template:

-- Click the delete button on the template card
+3. Click the edit button on the template card

 The big tip: categories